 Very few people have a natural knack for maintaining great friendships and a serious relationship.
 Instead, people often learn through experiences, like the ones you are having now.
 It seems that the steps you might consider taking will involve introspection, conversations, and a lot of practice.

-First, as you've already done, it's important to clarify relationship priorities.
-As you think about what's important to you, consider the amount of time you have to spend with your friends and boyfriend.
+First, as you've already done, it's critical to clarify relationship priorities.
+As you think about what's a priority for you, consider the amount of time you have to spend with your friends and boyfriend.
 What is reasonable?
 How do you like spending time with them?
 What is the balance that will give you the time to do everything you 'need' to do and the things you 'want' to do?

 While it's hard to learn new ways of thinking and being, you and your relationships will be better off because of your willingness to do so.
 It's great that you want to work on ways to mend your friendships while still having the time and energy for school, work, and your boyfriend.Alice!